Jump: Search:

 • Complaints about losing custom command bars (toolbars) with the new ribbons.
 Yup, this is a significant loss.
 No arguments here.

-• Complaints about losing the Windows command to select the list of opened objects.
+• Complaints about losing the Windows menu to select from the list of opened objects.
 Yup, that's gone too.

 Although there are some changes I would have preferred not to see, there are many more steps forwards than backwards.
 And in many cases, the backwards steps required retraining myself, while the forward steps improve the users of the Access databases.
 That's a price I'm willing to pay.

-Why do we bother to create applications on Microsoft Access instead of another platform like .NET, Java, VB6?
+Why do we bother to create applications on Microsoft Access instead of another platform like .NET, Java, or Visual Basic 6?

 One of the important concepts for using MS Access is that our applications take advantage of the features of the underlying Access product.
 While we customize the tables, queries, forms, reports, code, etc. to create our solution, we don't worry about all the features Access provides.